-Guided bone regeneration in maxillary sinus augmentation using mesenchymal stem cells (except of the use of UA-ADRCs) has been investigated in many preclinical and clinical studies, with and without OIS and with and without use of PRP (reviewed in[62-64]).
-In most of these studies BMSCs, autologous bone marrow aspirate concentrate (BMAC) or periosteal derived stem cells (PDSCs) were used.
+GBR-MSA using mesenchymal stem cells (except of the use of UA-ADRCs) has been investigated in many preclinical and clinical studies, with and without OIS, and with and without use of PRP (reviewed in[62-64]).
+In most of these studies BMSCs, autologous bone marrow aspirate concentrate (BMAC), or periosteal derived stem cells were used.
 Histomorphometric analysis showed considerable differences in the relative amount (area/area) of newly formed bone at 24 wk after surgery, ranging between 13.5% using BMSCs and bovine bone material (BBM)[65] and 55.2% using BMAC and BBM[66].
 This considerable difference and the fact that the relative amount (area/area) of cancellous bone in normal human bone is only approximately 25%[67] should give reason to accept the results of related studies only after having critically scrutinized the corresponding methodological details.
 For example, in a study that reported a relative amount of newly bone of 55.2% using BMAC and BBM[67] only small portions of the investigated specimens were shown, and histomorphometry was performed by inspecting the specimens with a 1.25 objective, which precludes to distinguish between empty osteocyte lacunae (representing scaffold) and cell bodies within osteocyte lacunae (representing newly formed bone).
-In any case, a meta-analysis of nine studies (seven animal and two human studies) in which the combination of mesenchymal stem cells and OIS vs OIS alone were compared, found a statistically significant positive effect of stem cells on the bone re-growth in GBR-MSA[63].
+In any case, a meta-analysis of nine studies (seven animal and two human studies) in which the combination of mesenchymal stem cells and OIS versus OIS alone were compared, found a statistically significant positive effect of stem cells on the bone re-growth in GBR-MSA[63].